 Abstinence

-- have vaginal sex (penis to vagina)
+- vaginal sex (penis to vagina)

-- have anal sex (penis to anus)
+- anal sex (penis to anus)

 Download an information sheet here